mdubbyap/tdigest/README.md

 This is an implementation of Ted Dunning's [t-digest](https://github.com/tdunning/t-digest/) in Go.

-The implementation is based off [Derrick Burns' C++ implementation](https://github.com/derrickburns/tdigest).
+The implementation is originally based off [InfluxData's implementation](https://github.com/influxdata/tdigest).
-The implementation has borrowed some from [Derrick Burns' C++ implementation](https://github.com/spenczar/tdigest).
+The implementation has borrowed some from [Spencer Nelson's implementation](https://github.com/spenczar/tdigest).

 ## Example